Federal Programs Director: Danny Pittman

 JOM (Johnson O’Malley): This local program is operated under an educational plan, approved by the BIE, which contains educational objectives to address the needs of the eligible American Indian and Alaska Native students and may include such programs as culture, language, academics, and dropout prevention.

-NOTICE: Anadarko Public Schools will host its second tribal consultation meeting as a continuation from the consultation meeting that was held on June 5, 2017.
+NOTICE: Anadarko Public Schools will host two Tribal consultations per year.
 These consultation meetings are part of the newly revised Every Student Succeeds Act (ESSA) that pertains to a variety of federal programs, including Impact Aid.
-At this second consultation meeting, the Indian Policies and Procedures (IPP) will be reviewed and discussed, as well as a presentation made on the district's program participation.
+Consultation meetings, the Indian Policies and Procedures (IPP), district's program participation and grant funding will be reviewed and discussed.
 We view these consultation meetings as an opportunity to not only share our programs with you but to also learn about available area tribal programs as well.
 We are looking forward to further developing our partnerships with our area tribes.
-We invite you to attend the second consultation meeting on Tuesday, November 28, 2017, from 5:30 p.m. to 6:30 p.m. at the Indian Education Building, which is located directly west of the Administration Building at 1400 South Mission.
+We invite you to attend one or both each year.
 Once finalized, the IPP will be recommended to the Anadarko Board of Education for approval so that it can be submitted to USDE, along with the Impact Aid Application.